warren-bank/testing-readme-before-commit/README.md

   * rules are evaluated for every request and/or response.
   * when functions are called, there will be contextual variables as well as helper functions in scope.
   * the contextual variables will allow the function to return a value that is dependent upon the state of the request/response.
-  * the helper functions provide a library to perform tasks that either:
+  * the helper functions provide a library to perform tasks that:
     * are commonly used to generate HTTP header values
     * provide enhanced capabilities, unrelated to modifying HTTP header values
 * where inline javascript code is present, the javascript will only be evaluated once.